 Several factors affect the flow-pressure relationship in pneumatic systems:

-When the pressure ratio exceeds a critical value (approximately 0.53 for air), flow becomes “choked” and cannot increase regardless of downstream pressure reduction.
+When the pressure ratio exceeds a critical value (approximately 0.53 for air), flow becomes “choked” and cannot increase regardless of downstream pressure reduction4.

 Temperature Effects